shmsw25/DecompRC/README.md

 - pretrained models
 - intermediate output of DecompRC

 This code is based on the earlier version of [Pytorch BERT implementation from HuggingFace](https://github.com/huggingface/pytorch-pretrained-BERT).
-For all models using BERT, we used uncased version of BERT Base.
+For all models using BERT, we used an uncased version of BERT Base.
 This code is tested on Python 3.5.2 and Pytorch 1.1.0.

 ## Code